ErpNetDocs/tech/modules/logistics/inventory/projected-availability-report.md

-# Projected availability report
+# Projected Availability Report

-This report is based on **[Projected available balance](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/projected-available-balance.md)** and shows the inventory balance projected into the future.
+This report is based on **[Projected Available Balance](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/projected-available-balance.md)** and shows the inventory balance projected into the future.

 ## Fields